gabriel-kwesie/post-install-config/README.md

 <p>
 Configure Departments Ticket Visibility

-  In the admin panel, select departments, add a new department, and select Top-Level department Name SysAdmins, and Create
+In the admin panel, select departments > add a new department > and select Top-Level department Name SysAdmins, and Create
-Delete the Maintenance Department (not archive) (For the lab)
+Delete the Maintenance Department (not archive, for the tutorial)
 </p>
 <br />